AxioDev/starbot-forwarder/README.md

 ```

 Open `http://localhost:3000` in your browser, allow microphone access and start speaking.
 The page uses [Tailwind CSS](https://tailwindcss.com/) so it should look good on both desktop and mobile.

+The interface now has a darker gaming theme and includes an audio player that autoplays the radio stream available at `https://radio.libre-antenne.xyz/stream`.
+You can listen to this stream while speaking anonymously.